-I am Suzanna Bellamy and I manage inclusion at Brinkley Grove.
-This means that I am responsible for the everyday management of children who fall within the category as having additional needs beyond what is provided within the main stream classroom and/ or belong to a vulnerable group, ie EAL children as well as gifted and talented children.
+I am Suzanna Stone and I manage inclusion at Brinkley Grove.
+This means that I am responsible for the everyday management of children who fall within the category as having additional needs beyond what is provided within the mainstream classroom and/ or belong to a vulnerable group, ie children with English as an additional language as well as gifted and talented children.

 I have been an Inclusion Manager or SENCO since 1997 and have a range of qualifications and experience in all areas of inclusion.
 Specifically, I have a diploma in specific learning difficulties and I am accredited by the British Dyslexia Association in diagnosing dyslexia and working with children who have dyslexia.
 I have acquired skills to help with autism including social stories training, regulation zones and 5 point scale as well as a number of other specific programmes.

 I have also had training in PECS communication system as well as mentoring children with additional needs and social and emotional mental health needs.
 I have level one British sign language and have taken many speech and language courses in order to ensure the programmes for the children run smoothly.